myroyalgold/Airline-Delay/README.md

 ### DATA TRANSFORMATION
 This data was imported as a csv file on Excel.
+To do this;
-To do this, I click on get data, then select text/csv
+- I click on get data, then select text/csv

 ![2022-07-16](https://user-images.githubusercontent.com/107118603/179371695-2dd042da-b670-45db-8eb6-d203569cc836.png)